holepunchto/drives/README.md

 ```

 Use `--live` for real-time mirroring, and `--verbose` to show all logs.

+Use `--dry-run` to disable writing, and remember there is `--help` for more.

 #### Download a Hyperdrive
 You can reuse the `mirror` command to download a `Hyperdrive` into the Corestore: